jlan84/sql-assignment/miniquiz.md

 {'A': 0.5, 'B': 0.1, 'C': 0.4}
 ```

 I would like to get a random variable which is `A` 50% of the time, `B` 10% of the time and `C` 40% of the time.
 Write a function to do this.
-The only random function you can use is a uniform random distributino (use the `random` function from the `random` module).
+The only random function you can use is a uniform random distribution (use the `random` function from the `random` module).

 In ipython, type `from random import random` to get the function and type `random?` to see what it does.